Skip to main content

 Esra Cimencioglu’s research interests include transnational media, cinema of displacement, architectural theory, urban and postcolonial studies.
 Her dissertation focuses on the relationship between space, gender and everyday life in post-revolutionary Iranian women cinema.
 She received her BA in Urban and Regional Planning from Istanbul Technical University with honors, and MA in Film and Television from Istanbul Bilgi University.
 She worked in production and media companies in Istanbul as a production assistant and produced several short films and documentaries.
 She has presented her work at the conferences including Society for Cinema and Media Studies, Association for the Study of the Middle East and Africa and Middle East History and Theory.
 She has been awarded a Fulbright Scholarship for her doctoral study in the United States. esracimencioglu2015@u.northwestern.edu

 Kate Erskine’s research focuses on the politics and aesthetics of madness and trauma in contemporary television and digital culture.
-From 2021-2023, she was the research assistant for an interdisciplinary Buffett Catalyst Grant Group, and she co-organized the 2023 international conference, “Media and Mental Health: Exploring Contemporary Representations of Madness, Melancholy, and Trauma in Film and Television.”
-Kate is a guest lecturer with the Pritzker Pucker Studio Lab, and she has presented her work at SCMS, Visible Evidence, and Migrant Belongings, among other conferences.
+From 2021-2023, she was the graduate assistant for an interdisciplinary research group with the Buffett Institute for Global Affairs, and she co-organized the 2023 international conference, “Media and Mental Health: Exploring Contemporary Representations of Madness, Melancholy, and Trauma in Film and Television.”
+Kate is a guest lecturer with the Pritzker Pucker Studio Lab, and she has presented her work at SCMS, Visible Evidence, and the European Network of Cinema and Media Studies, among other conferences.
 She holds a BA from the Gallatin School of Individualized Study at New York University and an MSc from The London School of Economics and Political Science.
-Kate is an alum of the Paris Program in Critical Theory and based in Paris.
+Kate is an alum of the Paris Program in Critical Theory, a cotutelle doctoral candidate at Université Sorbonne Nouvelle, and a Chateaubriand Fellow for 2025.

 Diana Funez focuses on questions of media obsolescence, embodied spectatorship, home video nostalgia, and material cultures.
 Through her work on analog video collections and representations of spectatorship in streaming TV, she aims to rethink the legacy of obsolete or “useless” formats in contemporary digital spectatorship.
 Diana holds a dual B.A. in Cinema and Media Studies and French from the University of Chicago and an M.A. in Screen Cultures from Northwestern University.